As a PR Pro, Should You Reddit?

 Active Reddit users receive ‘post karma’ for submitting posts and ‘comment karma’ for submitting comments.
 They get more karma when their posts are upvoted, as karma reflects how much good the user has done for the Reddit community.
 Apart from submitting posts, users may upvote posts they find interesting or downvote posts which they don’t enjoy.
 And then there is Reddit Gold, which is a premium membership program that you can pay for or which can be gifted to you by other users.
 Reddit Gold gives you access to special features on the site such as the possibility to turn off ads or to change the appearance of your Reddit view through themes.

 When using Reddit for the first time, PR pros might come across a variety of terms and abbreviations used by Redditors – such as AMA which is an interview format that stands for “Ask Me Anything”.
-You can find a complete list of all Reddit terms here.
+You can find a complete list of all the Reddit glossary of terms here.

 Who uses Reddit?